This tab is where you can easily edit and modify existing volumes. A variety of tools are available:

 Recall Settings will update most of Volumator's Detection, Generation and Generation Advanced settings.
 Other settings not related to the volume will not get updated, such as Validation, Drone, Tester and Widget settings, it should all be fairly intuitive when using.

-A simple tool to reposition the volume's location back to it's originally detected location.
-This can be handy if you've previously moved the volume's location for some reason.
+This can be handy if you've previously adjusted the volume's location/rotation/scale for some reason.
 It's nice to know that you're free to move the volume around knowing that this button will snap it back into position.

 In cases where volumes are overlapping, it can be helpful to simply subtract one volume's shape from another.